MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureStorageAccount.md

 ```

 ### -Location
-Specifies the azure_2 data center location where the storage account is created.
+Specifies the Azure data center location where the storage account is created.
 You can include either the *Location* or *AffinityGroup* parameter, but not both.

 ```yaml